 It took me a long time to actually detach myself from someone despite how emotionally exhausting it was because I was in constant search of my place in the life of this person.
 Attachment.
 It’s the saddest story when it is the only thing that has been keeping you in a relationship.

 Never be a ‘half’.
 Be with another person as a whole being… and because you genuinely love them.

 Attachment to worldly things…

 A lot of people have become slaves of the pleasures of this world.
 It can either be your love for money, your hobbies, your job, or anything.
-I see so many fathers working their assess off, forgetting they have wives and children waiting for them to come home.
+I see so many fathers working their asses off, forgetting they have wives and children waiting for them to come home.
 All because they have solely dedicated their lives to their jobs.
 I’ve seen wealthy people suddenly losing their will to live when their wealth is suddenly taken away.
 They could no longer identify themselves without their wealth.

-I have always taken pride of myself for not getting easily attached to places I travel to, which is probably the reason why I am comfortable to live anywhere.
+I have always taken pride in myself for not getting easily attached to places I travel to, which is probably the reason why I am comfortable to live anywhere.
 Throw me anywhere and I’ll build my home there.

 I may have a knack for not getting attached to places, but I can get quite attached to a lot of things too.
 For instance, I am so attached to this blog with all my heart and soul.
 So attached that I will die if someone will take this away from me.
 I have been blogging for almost 9 years and this has become literally my life now.
 Blogging is a constant thing in my ever changing world.